yenom/BitcoinKit/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.5.0+ is required to build BitcoinCashKit.
+> CocoaPods 1.5.0+ is required to build BitcoinKit.

-To integrate BitcoinCashKit into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate BitcoinKit into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'